axujen/eflag/README.md

 	  -c, --convert  convert the current package file from file style to folder style and vice-versa -f, --force    force the script to pass the atom you specify even if its not matched in the portage database
+Ex:
+`eflag sys-apps/portage build doc` Will add sys-apps/portage build doc to package.use `eflag sys-apps/portage %doc epydoc` Will remove the doc flag and add the epydoc to sys-apps/portage `eflag sys-apps/portage`Will remove the whole sys-apps/portage rule

 Thanks:
 =======